FA Cup draw: Man City, Man Utd, Arsenal & Chelsea learn quarter-final fates | Goal.com

 "It is the FA Cup.
 The league we cannot win.
 We have two titles, FA Cup and Champions League.
 We prepare for it and and the end we have success."

 Norwich booked their spot in the quarter-finals after a dramatic victory against Spurs at home on Wednesday.
-After the match ended 1-1, the Canaries held their nerve in a penalty shoot-out with Tottenham failing to convert three of their five spotkicks.
+After the match ended 1-1 following extra time, the Canaries held their nerve in a penalty shoot-out with Tottenham failing to convert three of their five spot-kicks.